plotdb/pdmaptw/README.md

     ./build
 ```

-`fetch` will download and unzip shp files from government website to download folder.
+ * `fetch` will download and unzip shp files from government website to download folder.
-`convert.ls` will process all shp files and convert them to topojson.
+ * `convert.ls` will process all shp files and convert them to topojson.
+   - tweak `mw` and `w` for twaking topojson size. be sure to test in major browsers before using.
+     escpecially windows firefox since we encountered an abnormal path before.
-`build` build the utility js `twmap` for frontend rendering.
+ * `build` build the utility js `twmap` for frontend rendering.
-`tool/build.sh` will process all shp files and convert them to geojson, topojson and sample svg. for getting topojson, simply use `convert.ls` directly.
+ * `tool/build.sh` will process all shp files and convert them to geojson, topojson and sample svg. for getting topojson, simply use `convert.ls` directly.

 For a sample usage in frontend: